Your submission was sent successfully! Close

 What you’ll need

-In order to use this service, you have to attach your subscription via the Ubuntu Advantage token.
-On Ubuntu Pro the subscription is already attached and you must skip this step.
+In order to use this service, you have to attach your subscription via the Ubuntu Pro token.
+On public cloud marketplace Pro instances the subscription is already attached and you should skip this step.

-To attach subscription, simply visit the UA portal.
+To attach subscription, simply visit the Pro dashboard.

-The portal will return your subscription credentials and instructions to apply them on the system.
+The dashboard will show your subscription credentials and instructions to apply them on the system.
 Follow the instructions and attach the system to your Ubuntu Advantage or Free subscription.
 It is as simple as

 3. Enabling Livepatch

 Livepatch is enabled by default when attaching a subscription.
-You can verify your subscription status with the ua status command.
+You can verify your subscription status with the pro status command.

 If livepatch is disabled, you can enable it with the following command: